top of page

 •The longer your party and the larger your guest list, the greater the number of selections you should offer.

-Number of bites per person times the number of guests divided by the number of different
+Number of bites per person times the number of guests divided by the number of hors d'oeuvres varieties being served.

 Cocktail parties offer a nice variety of foods and are usually more expensive than a meal because of the time and labor involved.